 Stockholm has more to offer, perhaps even more in summer than in the darkest of seasons.
 On the other hand that offers an opportunity to return some other time.
 Surely, we had a walk into the neighbourhood of Södermalm to the south, and we walked on Monteliusvägen for a fabulous view of Gamla Stan and more at night.

 The surroundings of Stockholm even has a few UNESCO World Heritage Sites to offer: Drottningholm, Birka and Skogskyrkogården.
-Only the latter was easily visited this time of year.
+Only the latter is easy to visit this time of year.
 Read about the visit to the magnificent cemetery called Skogskyrkogården.